What Liquids Can You Bring on a Plane: Rules and Future Trends

 All the hassle, queueing, waiting and stress are coming to an end.
 The liquid limit is expected to be lifted with the introduction of new state-of-the-art scanners at airports around the world.

-What are the current restrictions on liquids?
+But, how much liquid can you bring on a plane?
 Are there any exceptions?
 Which airports are installing the new tech and removing the ban?
+Let's find out!

 allowed liquids label